cossacklabs/acra/README.md

 This open source version of Acra is an early alpha.
 We're slowly unifying and moving features from its previous incarnation into a community-friendly edition.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) whenever you stumble upon a bug, see a possible enhancement or have a comment on security design.

+## Contributing to us
+If you’d like to contribute your code or other kind of input to Acra, you’re very welcome.
+Your starting point for contributing should be this [Contribution Wiki page](https://github.com/cossacklabs/acra/wiki/Contributing-to-Acra).

 ## License

 Acra is licensed as Apache 2 open source software.